SpencerJobe/MicroEngine/README.md

 The `rand` function returns a random integer up to, but not including `<range>`.
 So, the number generated includes the possibility of zero all the way up thru `<range>-1`.
 For example, `rand(6)` will randomly return a `0`, `1`, `2`, `3`, `4`, or `5`, but not a `6`.
-This function can be helpful when generating psuedo-random events in your game.
+This function can be helpful when generating pseudo-random events in your game.
 It can also be used to create flashing text on the screen.